status-im/help.status.im/docs/style-guide/style-conventions.md

 - Use these guidelines for periods:
     - Use a period at the end of a sentence, including sentences ending on a [URL](#links).
     - Observe the punctuation rules for items on a [bullet list](#bullet-lists).
-- Don't use semicolons (;).
-Instead, use a period (.) and write the text after the semicolon in a new sentence.
+- Don't use semicolons.
+Instead, use a period and write the text after the semicolon in a new sentence.
 - Don't use dashes (_em_ or _en_ dashes.)
 Instead, use parenthesis if you need to clarify information.
 - Use parenthesis sparingly, and don't write essential information inside parenthesis.
 - Don't use bold or italics with punctuation symbols.